danbunnell/tls-examples/README.md

 # TLS Examples

-Testing how TLS works in different scenarios
+Testing how TLS works in different Python scenarios

 ## Setting up your Env